 The importance of maintaining your scuba goggles can not be understated as it protects your eyes and also helps to keep water out of your eyes.
 It highlights the importance to take care of your scuba googles.
 Also, maintaining your scuba goggles properly helps the goggles to last longer.

-In today’s post, we will go through in more detail how to maintain and to clean your scuba goggles, so let’s get started!
+In today’s post, we will go through in more detail how to maintain and clean your scuba goggles, so let’s get started!

 The scuba mask fogs up during a dive is simply because of a temperature difference between the inside and outside surfaces of the lens.
-As a result, the moisture that forms inside of the mask starts to build up on to the lens.
-Therefore starts to affect visibility.

 No matter what you do the lens in the mask it will constantly fog up.